 July 2020 Update specifically relating to Church Attendance during the COVID-19 Pandemic

 For Admissions relating to September 2021 - 2022, we are aware that church attendance has not been possible during the COVID-19 pandemic.
-We are proposing an amendment to our Admissions Policy covering this period September 2021 - 2022, and once approved by the Office for the Schools Adjudicator, we will publish it here.
+Our Admissions Policy has been amended and approved by the Office for the Schools Adjudicator; the amendment states:

 "In the event that during the period specified for attendance at worship the church has been closed for public worship and has not provided alternative premises for that worship, the requirements of these [admissions] arrangements in relation to attendance will only apply to the period when the church or alternative premises have been available for public worship”.